open-webrtc-toolkit/owt-server/doc/design/quic-programming-guide.md

 # Overview

-OWT QUIC SDK and Client SDKs provides the APIs for enabling WebTransport for reliable data transmission over QUIC protocol with OWT Conference Server.
+OWT QUIC SDK and Client SDKs provides the APIs for enabling WebTransport over HTTP/3 for reliable data transmission with OWT Conference Server.

+OWT conference server and C++ SDK only support WebTransport over HTTP/3.
+We don't have a plan to support WebTransport over other protocols.

 # Scope

 This document describes the programming models and API interfaces for following usage scenarios.

-- Deploying a QUIC conference server that is capable of forwarding data over QUIC channel.
+- Deploying a conference server that is capable of forwarding data over WebTransport.
 - Implementing client application that is capable of sending data to QUIC server or receiving data from it.

 Description of the details of WebTransport is outside the scope of this document.

-# Related Repos
+# Related Repositories

 Below are the repo locations of current SDK and server implementations:

-- OWT QUIC C++ SDK: [https://github.com/open-webrtc-toolkit/owt-deps-quic](https://github.com/open-webrtc-toolkit/owt-sdk-quic) This is the C++ implementation of Server-side and Client-side SDK, and is the base of enabling QUIC agent on server, and QUIC conference SDK on client.
+- OWT QUIC SDK: [https://github.com/open-webrtc-toolkit/owt-sdk-quic](https://github.com/open-webrtc-toolkit/owt-sdk-quic) This is the C++ implementation of Server-side and Client-side SDK, and is the base of enabling QUIC agent on server, and QUIC conference SDK on client.
 - OWT Conference server: [https://github.com/open-webrtc-toolkit/owt-server](https://github.com/open-webrtc-toolkit/owt-server/pull/113).
 This is the server repo that supports forwarding of QUIC streams.
 - OWT JavaScript SDK: [https://github.com/open-webrtc-toolkit/owt-client-javascript](https://github.com/open-webrtc-toolkit/owt-client-javascript) This is the repo for enabling QUIC client on browser.
 - OWT Native SDK: [https://github.com/open-webrtc-toolkit/owt-client-native](https://github.com/open-webrtc-toolkit/owt-client-native) This is the client SDK repo for enabling QUIC support using OWT conferencing API.